Fred Hiatt: Reporter

 Hiatt first reported for The Atlanta Journal and The Washington Star.
 When the latter ceased publication in 1981, Hiatt was hired by The Washington Post.
 At the Post, Hiatt initially reported on government, politics, development and other topics in Fairfax County and statewide in Virginia.
-Later, after joining the newspaper's national staff, he focused on military and national security affairs.
+After joining the newspaper's national staff, he later covered military and national security affairs.
 From 1987 to 1990, he and his wife served as co-bureau chiefs of the Post's Tokyo bureau.
 Following this, from 1991 to 1995, the couple served as correspondents and co-bureau chiefs in Moscow.

 Editorial page editor

 In 1996, Hiatt joined The Post's editorial board.
 In 1999 Hiatt was a finalist for the Pulitzer Prize for what the prize committee called "his elegantly-written editorials urging America's continued commitment to international human rights issues."
 In 2000, following the death of long-time editor Meg Greenfield and a short interim editorship under Stephen S. Rosenfeld, Hiatt was named editorial page editor.

 The Post's editorial board prior to Hiatt's appointment was described by then-editor Meg Greenfield as collectively having "the sensibility of 1950s liberals," by which she meant that it was generally conservative on foreign policy and national defense and generally liberal on social issues.

 Under Hiatt's editorship, the Post added many new columnists of varying ideologies, including Eugene Robinson and Kathleen Parker (both of whom won Pulitzer Prizes for their Post work), Anne Applebaum, Michael Gerson, Ruth Marcus and Harold Meyerson.
 Hiatt also intensified the online presence of The Washington Post's opinions sections with the addition of bloggers such as Greg Sargent, Jennifer Rubin, Alexandra Petri, and Jonathan Capehart.

 During this time The Post also assumed traditionally conservative positions on several major issues: economically, it defended a Republican initiative to allow Social Security personal retirement accounts, and advocated for several free trade agreements.
 On environmental issues, The Post supported the controversial Keystone XL Tar Sands Pipeline, and Hiatt himself came under fire for refusing to hold Post columnist George F. Will accountable for misrepresenting scientific evidence in a column in which Will attacked the veracity of global warming.
 The column drew criticism from several other Post columnists, The Post's scientific reporters, and The Post's ombudsman, as well as from environmental scientists and climatologists.